jlee1022/482-Group-Project/README.md

 6. References

 ## 1. Introduction
--Furuta Pendulum, rotational inverted pendulum consists of a driven arm which rotates in the horizontal plane and a pendulum attached to that arm which is free to rotate in the vertical plane.
+Furuta Pendulum, rotational inverted pendulum consists of a driven arm which rotates in the horizontal plane and a pendulum attached to that arm which is free to rotate in the vertical plane.
 It was invented in 1992 at Tokyo Institute of Technology by Katsuhisa Furuta and his colleagues.
-The problem that the team investigates with this project is creating a test platform for control system algorithms -in a low-cost and streamlined fashion.
+The problem that the team investigates with this project is creating a test platform for control system algorithms in a low-cost and streamlined fashion.
 In that regard, the project team is expected to create a mathematical model of the system with a designed control system.
-The deliverables are listed in later section.
 <p align = "center">
   <img src = "IntroPic.png" "width="500" height="500" style="margin:10px 10px">
 </p>